(503) 284-2173

 Mon-Fri: 8 am to 5:00 pm

-Schedule an Appointment
+Request an Appointment

-What is a Good SEER Rating?
+What Is a Good SEER Rating in 2023?

 When looking at the SEER rating, you may be wondering if an AC unit with a high SEER ratio is worth it.
 Higher SEER units prove better cooling power and lead to more comfortable spaces.
 These units also offer more consistent cooling and don’t require your AC to frequently turn on and off to maintain temperatures.